Emergency Preparedness Resources for RHCs

 Tabletop Exercise Resources - We have included several resources to help you complete a Tabletop Exercise:

-There are several webinars that are very helpful.
-Here are a few of them from various resources:
+Emergency Preparedness Vendor Webinars There are several webinars that are very helpful.
+Here are a few of them from various reputable vendors:

 Additional Resources - For more resources on Emergency Preparedness for RHCs email firstname.lastname@example.org or contact the following companies which work with rural health clinics.
 Connect Consulting Services and Firestorm are Emergency Preparedness consulting firms and have turnkey consulting for Emergency Preparedness.